 Uncertain Computer Chip Supply Chains Could Impact Multiple Industries

 This topic is directly linked to geopolitics and is reviewed above in the context of great power competition.
 But is should also be viewed from the lens of the technology and changes we should put in place to minimize disruption.
-The computer chip shortages of 2021 have caused disruptions to parts of the tech sector and several automotive brands, but overall the impact has not been hard on consumers or militaries.
-This could change if there is a crisis that causes more issues in supply.
+The computer chip shortages of 2021 caused disruptions to parts of the tech sector and several automotive brands, but overall the impact has not been hard on consumers or militaries.
+The surge in chip foundry planning and CHIPS act of 2022 are making positive progress, as is the move to friendshore more foundries including actions by Japan in particular.
+Over time this risk will be mitigated.
+However, in the short term there are major threats to chip supply chains still at play.
+A crisis could cause more issues in supply.
 This is a topic of growing importance to wargame out and will be the topic of additional reporting at OODAloop in the coming months (we examine scenarios for global computer chip supply chain disruption in this Stratigame).

 Optimizing Small Data, Training AI/ML, and Leveraging new NLP approaches